The Future Is Wild (2007 TV series): Broadcast

 The series aired on Discovery Kids and premiered in the United States on October 13, 2007.
 The final episode aired on July 5, 2008.
 After the series ended, reruns continued to air on The Hub until June 24, 2012.

 In Canada, the show first aired on Teletoon on June 28, 2010; In October 2016, Teletoon still aired the show on weekdays at 10:30pm EST, but they eventually took the show off the channel's schedule.
 The show hasn't been seen on Canadian television since then.
-The entire series is now streaming on Tubi and Amazon Prime.
+The series was formerly available to stream on Tubi and Amazon Prime, however, this is no longer the case.
+As of this moment, the show is no longer available for legal streaming.